Start Learning Early

-Tuesday, January 30 – Wednesday, January 31, 2018, 8 AM – 4 PM
+Tuesday, January 29 – Wednesday, January 30, 2019, 8 AM – 4 PM

 Assistive Technology for Improved Function

-Communication, Learning and Access: Severe Physical and Multiple Challenges
+PRE-1TW: Communication, Learning and Access: Severe Physical and Multiple Challenges

 Are you working with children who face severe physical and multiple challenges in addition to complex communication needs, such as Cerebral Palsy, Traumatic Brain Injury, Rett Syndrome, and/or Multiple Disabilities?
 Do you find them struggling to juggle the challenges of motor coordination, sensory processing, communication, language, vision and cognition needed to effectively communicate what they are thinking?
 For many of these children, direct access using their hands to operate a communication device or access a computer is not an effective strategy.
 In addition, for some of these children, cortical visual impairment complicates this process even farther.

 This workshop will introduce the concept of providing a receptive aided language learning environment, and demonstrate how learning alternative and augmentative forms of communication can and should parallel the developmental process that typical children go through in learning speech.
 We will also take a brief look at Pragmatic Organization Dynamic Display (PODD) Communication books developed by Gayle Porter, in Melbourne, Australia.
-(Please note: This is not an official Introductory PODD course, which would require two full days training on just that topic.)
+(Please note: This is not an official Introductory PODD course, which would require two full days training on just that topic.